GPT-3 Generated Stories

 that, when twisted, reflects objects in four dimensions.
 And since each object and its observers exist in a different plane, we can also express other mathematical formations in our visualization.
 Think of the equation for the shape of the orbit of a celestial body around a star or the geometry of the Sierpinski tetrahedron.
 Mathematicians could spend a lifetime representing visualizations like these.

 The interface looks like this: we see a scene, but instead of a traditional map view with a continuous sweep of exploration, we break up into different directions of motion — four-dimensional paths, like a game of Marco Polo.
-There is a path that moves from highlighted leftmost point to the rightmost highlight, one that moves from the highlighted topmost point to the highlighted bottommost point, one that moves from the highlighted bottommost point to the highlighted topmost point, and one that moves diagonally from the bottommost highlight to the topmost highlightthe description of this interface was the seed that sparked my own imagination to come up with an idea for my starfish color picker interface experiment
+There is a path that moves from highlighted leftmost point to the rightmost highlight, one that moves from the highlighted topmost point to the highlighted bottommost point, one that moves from the highlighted bottommost point to the highlighted topmost point, and one that moves diagonally from the bottommost highlight to the topmost highlightthe description of this interface was the seed that sparked my own imagination to come up with an idea for my multidimensional color picker interface experiment

 .
 One or more of these paths are generated to help guide your attention to the important points.